 • Synthetics may melt or fuse

-Professional cleaning equipment controls:
+Professional cleaning methods controls:

 • Heat exposure